manishalankala/k8s/README.md

 kubelet = Agent that handles running containetes on a Node

-etcd = provides distributed data storage about the cluster stage
+etcd = provides distributed synchronized data storage about the cluster stage

+kube-apiserver = servers the k8s api ,primary interface for the cluster

+kube-controller-manager = Bundles several components into one package.

+Kube-scheduler = Bundles serveral components into one package

 Container run time = Software used to run containers on a system